WengXianYang/tp/docs/UserGuide.md

     Manage multiple travel plans in one place.
    * Create Trips: Use `addtrip` to define a trip name and its duration.
 The app automatically validates that your start date occurs before your end date.
    * Track Multiple Itineraries: View all your saved journeys with `listtrip` and see a high-level spending summary for each.
    * Focus on a Trip: Use `opentrip` to select a "working" trip.
-Once a trip is open, all activity and budget commands will apply specifically to that itinerary.
+Once a trip is open:
+     - All activity and budget commands will apply specifically to that itinerary
+     - The command prompt will display the trip name (e.g., `[Japan Trip] >`) for clarity
    * Flexible Data Sharing:
      * Export: Save a specific trip to a formatted `.txt` file using `exporttrip` to share with friends.
      * Import: Seamlessly merge a trip file shared by another TravelTrio user using `importtrip`.